E-Paine/tkinter-docs/source/widgets/canvas.rst

         elements are within the region bounded by x1 on the left, x2 on the right, y1 on the top, and y2 on the bottom.
 The return value may overestimate the actual bounding box by a few pixels.
-If no items match any of the tagOrId arguments or if the matching items have empty bounding boxes (i.e. they have nothing to display) then ``None`` is returned.
+If no items match any of the item given in *args* or if the matching items have empty bounding boxes (i.e. they have nothing to display) then ``None`` is returned.

     .. method:: canvasx(self, screenx, gridspacing=None)